FenixAlliance/ABS.Docs/English/Products/Modules/ACCOUNTING/Ledgers.md

 Ledgers break up the financial information from the journals into specific accounts such as Cash, Accounts Receivable, and Sales, on their own sheets.
 This allows you to see the details of all your transactions.

 Make a ledger for each account.
 For example, a cash account ledger will contain all the cash transactions of your business.
 For unusual or odd expenses, make a general ledger account
-Make columns on the far left of the page for the date, journal number and description Make columns on the left side for debit, credit, and balance.
+Make columns on the far left of the page for the date, journal number, and description Make columns on the left side for debit, credit, and balance.
 Debit refers to the money you receive while credit refers to the money that you paid or owe.
 Balance is the difference between the debit and credit
 Enter the information from the journals into related accounts.
 Place related debits and credits side by side.
 Calculate the balance you’ve earned or owe
 Record and make changes to the transactions as they occur.
 If you’ve made a journal entry, post it to the ledger immediately